scrapinghub/splash/docs/scripting-ref.rst

 .. note::

-    The ``main()`` function is required, and you will get an error if you do not include it.
+    Your JavaScript code must contain a ``main()`` function.
+You will get an error if you do not include it.
 The first argument to this function can have any name you choose, of course.
 We will call it ``splash`` by convention in this documentation.

 The next example shows how to return a value from JavaScript to Lua.
 You can return booleans, numbers, strings, arrays, or objects.